nickelulz/utils/README.md

 # utils

-a collection of implementations for various languages (mostly c)
+a collection of implementations for c